Railroaders played in the old Kitty

 Valley League.
-Teams for 2014 are from Fulton KY, Owensboro KY,
+2017 OVL Teams are Fulton KY, Owensboro KY,

-series beginning July 23.
-Major League rules and guidelines will be followed and all umpires are NCAA
+series beginning in late July.
+NCAA rules and guidelines will be followed, and all umpires are NCAA

 certified.
-We are a collegiate wooden bat league.
+The OVL is a collegiate wooden bat league.

 Fulton Railroader Baseball Club L.L.C. is owned by local business